Zuehlke/machines-code-people/general-contribution-guideline.md

 **Language Conventions:**

-* apply the [rules for capitalization in titles](http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html) (at least to the "style guide similarities" mentioned)
+* written in UK English (see [advanced contribution topics](./advanced-contribution-topics.md) for information about a translation)

-* written in English (see [advanced contribution topics](./advanced-contribution-topics.md) for information about a translation)
+* Titles are written in sentence case (i.e. lower case for all words apart from the first one)

 **Formal Conventions:**